Sun, Surf, and CTV: Summer Marketing Has Returned

 Adweek’s David Griner pointed out that 90% of linear TV ads don’t apply to the viewer, and that very few ads are memorable – but that we’re moving to a new era of advertising.
 Douglas agreed.
 “People don’t hate ads – they just hate bad ads or ads that don’t have relevance to them.
 Audience-first advertising breaks the rigid lines that were drawn on how to define a customer.”

 Douglas is optimistic that this new technology is bringing back a new golden era of creativity to advertising.
 “The advent of paid search started to de-emphasize creative advertising – streaming is bringing [it back].”
-Douglas pointed to how the Connected TV uses the power of the television medium to deliver an emotional message, but it’s also done with measurement and targeting.
+Douglas pointed to how Connected TV marketing uses the power of the television medium to deliver an emotional message, but it’s also done with measurement and targeting.
 “It’s all about the creative; we deliver the fastest-growing media platform in the CTV space in terms of customers and revenue…. with Maximum Effort, we intend to bring creativity back to the forefront of advertising.”